ironhack-labs/lab-html-ironskydive-1/README.md

 ### Section 1

 This section has a dark background that will cover the whole width of the website.
-Later you will add the color to the background, so for now, no need to worry about this.
+Later, you will add the color to the background, so for now, there is no need to worry about this.

 <!-- To create this effect, later on, we are going to create a container inside the section.
 This wrapper will be handy to set a specific width and center all the content in the screen when we get to CSS later on. -->

 It will contain three `<article>` tags to add the information under the header.

-Inside each `<article>`, add an `<h3>` tag for the different titles, and a paragraph for the white text.
+Inside each `<article>`, add an `<h3>` tag for the different titles and a paragraph for the white text.
 The result would be something like this:

 <br>